LeGrand-Lab/BulkAnalysis_plusNetwork/README.md

 `scripts` folder contains R code which is detailed in [this relative link](scripts/README_scripts.md).
 In summary:
-- they run DEG and GSEA analyses with result in exam_INTER_conditions/static/ and reports in reports/.
+- they run DEG and GSEA analyses with result in exam_INTER_conditions/static/ and reports are in https://github.com/LeGrand-Lab/Ageing-impact_in_gene_expression_on_skeletal_muscle_repair.
 - Prepare data for ligand-receptor network and finally launch NATMI  https://github.com/asrhou/NATMI.

 Many thanks to Dr.Rui Hou for advice concerning NATMI to use it specifically in our context.